Erie Sports Center announces partnership with MCIC

-(WJET/WFXP/YourErie.com)– The Erie Sports Center has announced a new partnership with the Minority Community Investment Coalition (MCIC) to establish a city-wide sport and cultural development program with the goal of positive culture change and create opportunity.
+The Erie Sports Center has announced a new partnership with the Minority Community Investment Coalition (MCIC) to establish a city-wide sport and cultural development program.

+The idea is to increase the number of opportunities for city kids to play sports that they may not get to see otherwise and expand opportunities beyond traditional sports, like football and basketball.

+The goal is to increase interest in sports that may be popular in other cities besides Erie.

 The partnership will see the Erie Sports Center providing its expertise, facilities, coaches, curriculums and relationships to each of the centers in order to establish community-based starter programs in nine sports.

-MCIC will be providing its expertise, facilities, community relationships and resources to provide opportunities for kids from underserved areas to move up the pathway to travel sport and onto higher opportunities according to a release.
+MCIC will be providing its expertise, facilities, community relationships and resources to provide opportunities for kids from underserved areas to move up the pathway to travel sports and onto higher opportunities, according to a release.

 The program is set to run under the joint banner of “Erie Sports Center/MCIC IMPACT” and will collaborate in the following areas: